ZEBAS204/kaikki-adj-noun-parser/README.md

 This tool is intended to be used to create a set of dictionaries composed of two files, nouns and adjectives in JSON format.

+## Download pre-processed wordsets
+If you want to download some generated wordsets, check out the [Releases page](https://github.com/ZEBAS204/kaikki-adj-noun-parser/releases) and you will find a `dictionaries.zip ` and the languages included in the release's description.

 ## Installation

 ```console